Compression Socks -The Good, the Bad, but Not the Ugly

-- The 30mmHg-40mmHg zipper compression socks are a second grade medical socks.
-They are ideal for improving circulation in patients suffering from severe venous insufficiency, DVT and venous ulcers.
+- The 30mmHg-40mmHg zipper compression socks are the second medical grade socks.
+They are ideal for improving circulation in patients suffering from severe venous insufficiency, DVT, and venous ulcers.

-Regardless of your condition, you need to be examined by a medical practitioner to determine the compression level that is suitable for you.
-If the prescription given is ineffective, a higher compression level will be prescribed.
+You need to be examined by a medical practitioner to accurately determine the compression level that is suitable for you and your condition.
+If the prescription given proves to be ineffective, a higher compression level will be prescribed.